 3. You Must Know Your Deadlines

 There are several deadlines in the college application process and you need to be aware of them all.
 There is the college application itself - early action, early decision, or regular.
-There will be college, state and federal financial aid deadlines, and also scholarship deadlines.
+There will be college, state, and federal financial aid deadlines, and also scholarship deadlines.
 Get organized so you can get everything done on time.

 4. You Must Have an FSA ID

-5. You Must Use The FAFSA Website
+5. You Must Use the FAFSA Website

 6. You Must Know Your Definitions

-Don’t assume anything — read the explanations and take the necessary time to think through your answers.
+Don’t assume anything—read the explanations and take the necessary time to think through your answers.
 Don’t listen to rumor mills when answering these questions:

 - Legal guardian: Don’t answer that your parents are your legal guardians unless they have been so appointed by the state.
 Don’t answer this question unless an actual court has appointed someone as your legal guardian.

-- Parent: You cannot just say that you live with grandparents or a parent with lower income.
-There are very specific rules to follow to determine which parent, and possible stepparent, information you will use.
+- Parent: You cannot just say that you live with grandparents or a parent with a lower income.
+There are specific rules to follow to determine which parent, and possible stepparent, information you will use.

-- Household size: Read the rules to find out how to calculate household size, especially if you don’t live with your parents or if you live in a household with step-siblings.
+- Household size: Read the rules to find out how to calculate the household size, especially if you don’t live with your parents or if you live in a household with step-siblings.